Art of Rock with Kosh & Friends EP. 06: Lenise Bent

 Episode 6 is a deep dig with the pioneering engineer and producer Lenise Bent.

-Her first record she ever worked on was the seminal Steely Dan album 'Aja' and things just snowballed from there.
-Throughout the late 70's and 80's she worked on albums by Fleetwood Ma, Supertramp, Blondie and many more.
+She bagan at Village Recorders climbing up the ladder of responsibilities and then her first legendary record she worked on was the seminal Steely Dan album 'Aja' and things just snowballed from there.
+Throughout the late 70's and 80's she worked on albums by Fleetwood Mac, Supertramp, Blondie and many more.

-In the 90's her career took a different turn as she went into film post production for Disney's' and Dreamwork's sound departments.
+In the 90's her career took a different turn as she went into film and television audio post production for Disney, Dreamwork and many other studio sound departments.

 Now she does it all, music and movies!
 Engineering and producing!
 She also is very involved in helping other women make an impact in the business by supporting the Women in Music and SoundGirls organizations.
-She also has been an active board member and educator at the Society of Audio Engineers and is very passionate about audio restoration and preservation.
+She also has been an active board member and educator at the Audio Engineering Society and is very passionate about audio restoration and preservation.

 More on Lenise here: